teodoran/notes-app/README.md

 ## Step 2: Setup CI
 As with most DevOps oriented projects, we need some CI workflows/pipelines/jobs.
-Writing such pipelines for a CI framework you haven't used before is always a big hassle, so don't worry - we've got you covered.
+Writing such pipelines for a CI framework you haven't used before is always a big hassle, but don't worry - we've got you covered.
 In your forked repository you'll find a branch named `add-ci-workflows` where we've prepared the GitHub Actions workflows for you.
 You only need to do some small modifications.